Bob Myers: College career

 Myers attended UCLA and majored in business and economics, making the Bruins basketball team under coach Jim Harrick as a walk-on in his freshman year in 1993.
 Myers figured he would be a four-year practice player, but he earned an athletic scholarship in 1994–95, when the Bruins won the national championship that season.
 He did not score until the final game of the regular season, and he only averaged 0.3 points that season.
 However, he was on the commemorative cover of Sports Illustrated, lifting teammate Tyus Edney in the air after the point guard made a legendary baseline-to-baseline winning basket with 4.8 seconds remaining in the game against Missouri in the tournament.
 Additionally, Myers met President Bill Clinton in the White House, appeared with Jay Leno on The Tonight Show, and rode with Mickey Mouse in a ticker tape parade at Disneyland.
 He was called Forrest Gump by teammates for his apparent good fortune.

 Myers' playing time steadily increased.
 By his junior year, he had added 25 lb of muscle over two years and stood at 6 ft 7 in and 230 lb.
 Against Oregon State, Myers was the hero in the Bruins' 69–60 win after he established career highs in points (20) and minutes played (22).
-In his last season in 1996–97, UCLA advanced to the Elite Eight, and he even started a few games.
-"That’s another thing that I thought that I would never do," Myers said.
-"It’s something that I will look back on and tell my kids and my grandkids: 'Yeah, I started a couple of games.'"
+During his final season in 1996–97, UCLA advanced to the Elite Eight, Myers started in four games.
+"That's another thing that I thought that I would never do," Myers said.
+"It's something that I will look back on and tell my kids and my grandkids: 'Yeah, I started a couple of games.'"
 He did not go to Europe to play basketball after college, which he later called his biggest disappointment.